Michael O'Sullivan (soccer)

-Michael O'Sullivan (born February 18, 1995), also known as Mike O'Sullivan, is an English-American soccer player.
+Michael O'Sullivan (born February 18, 1995) is an English-American soccer player.

 Career

 College and amateur

 O'Sullivan played four years of college soccer; one year at Eastern Florida State College in 2013 before transferring to Palm Beach Atlantic University in 2014.

 During his time at college, O'Sullivan played with Premier Development League sides Orlando City U-23 and South Florida Surf.

 Professional

 O'Sullivan signed with NASL club Jacksonville Armada FC on February 14, 2017 He made his league debut for the club on May 6, 2017, coming on as an 87th-minute substitute for J. C. Banks in a 1–1 draw with the New York Cosmos.

 After a season with Palm Beach United of the National Premier Soccer League, O'Sullivan signed with USL League One side Tormenta FC.
 He made his league debut for the club on May 25, 2019, coming on for Jad Arslan in the 75th minute of a 0–0 draw with Lansing Ignite FC.